 Baked prawns (head and tails intact, plus whiskers) are cooked in crushed tomatoes and topped with crumbled fetta so that the tomato sauce bobs with prawny flavour and the cheese adds an extra layer of land-based saltiness.
-As a side, sautéed horta (wild greens, including kale and spinach) is satisfactory but the refreshing cabbage coleslaw, that’s zippy with herbs, is more memorable.
+As a side, sautéed horta (wild greens, including kale and spinach) is satisfactory but a refreshing cabbage coleslaw is zippy with herbs and more memorable.

 Owner George Calombaris’s mum says a sweet tooth should be nourished, and the risogalo (rice pudding) supports up her position.
-Creamy vanilla bean-flecked rice gets crunch from the bashed shortbread crumbs and pistachios topping, and plenty of gooey sweetness from the perfectly-judged salted (but not overly) caramel sauce.
+Creamy, vanilla bean-flecked rice gets crunch from the bashed shortbread crumbs and pistachio topping, and plenty of gooey sweetness from the perfectly judged salted (but not overly) caramel sauce.

 434 Lygon St

 |Transport:||Nearby stations: Anstey; Brunswick|